Objective-See: LuLu

 The Rules Window

-The Rules window can be accessed either by launching LuLu's application (/Applications/LuLu.app), or by clicking on 'Rules...' in LuLu's status bar menu: There are several tabs in the rules window, aimed at organizing the rules:
+The Rules window can be accessed by clicking on 'Rules' and then 'Show...' in LuLu's status bar menu:

 • All Rules:

-The first tab shows all of LuLu's rules.
-In other words, it is a combination of the default, apple, baseline, user, and unclassified rules.
+This shows all of LuLu's rules.
+In other words, it is a combination of the default, apple, baseline, user, and recent rules.

 • Default Rules:

-The second tab shows LuLu's default or system rules.
-These rules are for Apple/macOS processes that must be allowed to access to the network in order to preserve system functionality.
+This view shows LuLu's default or system rules.
+These rules are for Apple/macOS processes that should be allowed to access to the network in order to preserve system functionality.

 • Apple Rules:

-When the 'Allow Apple Programs' option has been selected (either during installation, or via LuLu's preferences), any process that is signed by Apple proper will be automatically allowed to connect to the network.
-Also, an 'Allow' rule will be created, and will show up under this tab.
+When the 'Allow Apple Programs' option has been selected (either during installation, or via LuLu's settings), any process that is signed (solely) by Apple proper will be automatically allowed to connect to the network.
+Also, an 'Allow' rule will be created, and will show up in this view.

 • 3rd-Party Program Rules:

-When the 'Allow Installed Programs' option has been selected (either during installation, or via LuLu's preferences), any applications or program that was (pre)installed will be automatically allowed to connect to the network.
-Also, an 'Allow' rule will be created, and will show up under under this tab.
+When the 'Allow Installed Programs' option has been selected (either during installation, or via LuLu's settings), any applications or program that was (pre)installed will be automatically allowed to connect to the network.
+Also, an 'Allow' rule will be created, and will show in this view.

 • User Rules:

-This tab shows rules the user has created, either manually via the 'add rule' button, or by clicking 'Block' or 'Allow' in a LuLu alert window.
+This view shows rules the user has created, either manually via the 'Add Rule' button, or by clicking 'Block' or 'Allow' in a LuLu alert.

 Adding Rules

-Generally rules are created in response to an alert (unless the user has selected the "temporarily" button).
+Rules are created in response to an alert (unless the user has selected the "temporarily" button in the alert).
+However, you can also manually add rules.

-To manually add a rule, click on the 'add rule' button at the bottom of the rules window.
+To manually add a rule, while in the 'All' or 'User' rules view, click on the 'Add Rule' button at the bottom of the rules window.
 This will bring up an 'Add Rule' dialog box:

 In this dialog box, enter the path to the program (or click 'Browse' to open a file chooser window).
 Then, enter the remote address or domain, remote port, and finally select 'Block' or 'Allow'.
 Click 'Add' to add the rule, which will be persistently saved, and show up as a 'User' rule.